HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 **Buses**

 - Choose "bus to school" or "bus from school" depending on the time of day and select an individual bus number.
 Keep the criteria set to "is in" and this will load students who are listed under a specific bus number.
-However, if you select the bus number and the student count looks a bit low (e.g. 4 versus the usual 20-40), you can manually add students via [quick pick.](#quick-pick)
+However, if you select the bus number and the student count looks a bit low (e.g. 4 versus the usual 20-40), just send to the whole school/community list.

 **Specific Grades**

-- Choose "grade level", then select a grade or multiple grades to load students in that specific grade.
+- Choose "grade level", then select a **grade or multiple grades** to load students in that specific grade.

 **Just Parents**

-- Choose contact type, and then select student.
-This will only send to parents and leaves out the community members or staff who have signed up for your messages.
+- Choose **contact type**, and then select student.
+This will only send to **parents** and leaves out the community members or staff who have signed up for your messages.

 Once your selection is complete under either option, click on "save" and then "add recipients".